 user means a user as defined in the Electricity Transmission and Distribution Systems (Access) Act 1994 Schedule 5 clause 1 or Schedule 6 clause 1.

 [Section 129F inserted by No. 18 of 2005 s.
-139; amended by No. 77 of 2006 s.
-17.]
+139; amended by No. 77 of 2006 Sch.
+1 cl.
+54(5).]

 129G.
-Payments from the Fund
+Payments from the Account

 (1) If a tariff equalisation contribution is payable by the Electricity Networks Corporation in respect of a period, the Treasurer must pay to the Regional Power Corporation in respect of that period such amount as the Treasurer considers necessary for the purpose of this Part having regard to —